A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 While web is a perfect platform for independent publishing of games, there is no real actual place where you can gather your achievements.

-Also, lots and lots of resources grant you achivements, but they are kinda scattered.
+Also, lots and lots of resources grant you achievements, but they are kinda scattered.
 I wish to merge them all into one place.

 Wiki for tech and design approaches.